computational-psychology/hrl/docs/getting-started/minimal-usage-example.md

 ihrl.inputs.readButton()
 print("Participant pressed a button")
 ```
+"Up", "Down", "Left" and "Right" refers to the arrows in the keyboard,

 You can also ask `readButton`to wait for only some buttons
 and ignore all others: